The CAIO Imperative: Why 2026 Is the Year Every Company Needs a Chief AI Officer

 The Bottom Line

 The question isn't whether your organization needs AI leadership.
-The question is whether you're going to get it through deliberate investment or painful trial and error.
+The question is whether you'll get it through deliberate investment or painful trial and error.

 The 95% failure rate isn't a technology problem.
 It's a leadership problem.
-The companies that break through have someone whose job is to ensure AI creates value, not just someone who includes AI in their portfolio of seventeen other responsibilities.
+The companies that break through have someone whose job is to ensure AI creates value -- not someone who includes AI in their portfolio of seventeen other responsibilities.

 2026 is the year pilot purgatory ends, one way or another.
 Either by organizations finally bridging the gap between experiment and production, or by abandoning the AI initiatives that never should have started without proper leadership in the first place.